 In case of a hardwired connection, you can reset the device by pressing the test button.

-Check the device individually if they are interconnected with hardwiring.
+Check the devices individually to see if they are interconnected with hardwiring.

-Follow these steps to get rid of fire or smoke in your home.
+Follow these steps to prevent fire or smoke in your home.

-- Overloaded electrical outlets: Examine your electrical outlets to make sure they are not overloaded.
+• Overloaded electrical outlets: Examine your electrical outlets to ensure they are not overloaded.
 In case your home catches fire, turn off the electrical supply.
 Following this would avoid huge losses.

 Final thoughts

-Understanding how your smoke detector work will save you from scary situations.
+Understanding how your smoke detector works will save you from scary situations.
 The red smoke detector indicated that your device is too old and needs replacement.
-It can also happen due to minor faults, as discussed in the article.
+Minor faults, as mentioned in the article, may also be a cause.

-To better understand why your smoke detector blinks red, consider referring to your device’s user manual.
+For a clearer understanding of why your smoke alarm flashes red, consult your device’s user manual.
 It will equip you with precise information about your device.

-Reference: Wireless smoke detection system, Smoke Alarm Research, Wikipedia, Activation of smoke alarms,
+Reference: Smoke Alarm Research, Wikipedia, Activation of smoke alarms.